chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 There is a [proposal](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) to add nullable reference types to C#, nevertheless it should not render this type obsolete.
-Even if the two types share the same objective, I think that they will be used in different situations: `Maybe<T>` forces you to handle the exceptional case, while a nullable value type does not - nothing prevents you from calling the property `Value`, even if `HasValue` is false.
+Even if the two types share the same objective, I think that they will be used in different situations (after re-reading the proposal, I am no longer sure about that, anyway we are not there yet): `Maybe<T>` forces you to handle the exceptional case, while a nullable value type does not - nothing prevents you from calling the property `Value`, even if `HasValue` is false.

 ### <a name="maybe-ctor"></a>Construction / Deconstruction
 A `Maybe<T>` object exists in two states, it either contains a value or it does